Begin with the right tools

 The Bass Muting Wedges

 The bass strings are very long and are harder to mute than the shorter treble strings.
-This is why you need a wider wedge to mute the bass strings.
+Therefore you need a wider wedge to mute the bass strings.
 In the tuning kit you can purchase on this page, you will get the rubber wide tuning wedge for the bass.

-This tool is very important.
-You wont need it often but when you do need it, you’ll be glad you have it.
-It is used to mute two strings that are too close together so a regular bass mute or even a regular treble rubber mute wont work.
+This tool is especially important.
+You won’t need it often but when you do need it, you'll be glad you have it.
+It is used to mute two strings that are too close together so a regular bass mute or even a regular treble rubber mute won’t work.

 The Tuning Fork

 You will need one quality tuning fork pitched at A=440Hz.
-You will get the John Walker blue steel superior quality tuning fork with the tuning kit.
+You will get the John Walker blue steel superior quality tuning fork on Amazon. (click image)

 Here is a list of Electronic piano tuning Devices that are worth considering.
 I have ordered them by price from the most affordable ones to the more advanced machines.